Livonian grammar

 Livonian is a Finnic language, and, as such, is closely related to both Estonian and Finnish.

 Tones

-Livonian is a pitch accent language, it has a rising tone that can appear in words, it is marked with a '.
+Livonian is a pitch accent language.
+It has a broken tone that can appear in words.
+The broken tone is marked with a '.

 Pronouns

 Personal Pronouns

 Note: the third person pronouns do not possess a gender in the singular or the plural.

 Demonstrative Pronouns

 Note: The plural demonstrative pronoun is the same as the third person plural personal pronoun.

 Reflexive Pronouns

 Note: The usage of the reflexive pronoun is broad.
 Of course, it is used as a reflexive pronoun as in "minnõn eņtšõn um vajag...," meaning "I need..." [lit: to myself is necessary...].
 However, the pronoun can also express possession; it frequently replaces the genitive forms of the personal pronouns.
 For example: "ma sīeda kūliz eņtš izast", or "I heard it from my father."
 Also, reflexive pronouns can be used in adverbial expressions: "täm eņtš ie", "this same night".